Kartaverse/TVPaint-Data-Nodes/Atoms/com.AndrewHazelden.TVPaint/Docs/Kartaverse/TVPaint/README.md

 1. Add a TVPaintLoader node to your Fusion comp.
 Use the node's (Browse) button to select a TVPaint exported .json file on your hard disk.
 The JSON document's filepath will be entered into the Filename field.
 2. Select the TVPaintLoader node in the node graph area.
-3. Launch the "TVPaint > Build Comp" menu item, or press the "Shift + B" hotkey.
+3. Launch the "TVPaint > Comp Builder" menu item, or press the "Shift + B" hotkey.
 A dialog appears that allows you to customize the settings.
 Click the "Run" button to continue.
 4. A TVPaint for Fusion nodegraph will be generated.
 Keep in mind, that a new undo state is created for you automatically so you can easily revert the changes made to your node graph.

 ### Remove Unselected Nodes